 - 250gr 00 flour

 - 150gr salame napoli,cut into 1cm thick pieces

 - 100gr Grana Padano, coarsely grated

 - 1 slice of bacon,cut into small pieces

 - 100gr lard (strutto)

 - 4 eggs

 - Melt the yeast into 100ml lukewarm water and place in the mixer bowl with the 250gr flour.
 Mix well and wait for at least an hour until doubled up.
-In the mixer with the dough hook, add the rest of the flour and mix well for about 5 minutes.
+In the mixer with the dough hook, add the rest of the flour, extra water until absorbed and mix well for about 5 minutes.
 Reserve a small section of dough removing it from the bowl, then add the other ingredients to the main part.
 Roll the dough on a floured surface and shape in a baton around8cm width.
 Place the dough in a round loaf tin (previously buttered and floured) with a hole in the middle.
 Add the uncooked eggs in the dough and make a cross on each with the left over dough.
 Cover with cling film and leave in the fridge for 8 hours until risen.
 Bake in a pre - heated over (180c) until golden on the top (around 50 minutes)

 - The neapolitan version uses 'strutto' to which lard is the closest thing.

 * an Italian phrase that means Christmas with your family, Easter with those you choose.